-Does audio extension cable reduce audio quality?
+Does using an audio extension cable reduce the sound quality on your headphones?
 That’s a question that we get a lot from people.
 It usually comes when people set out to find the best audio extension cables for their headphones or for other equipment.
 That’s when they start wondering whether or not buying a long cable will result in a loss of audio quality.
 If you have been asking yourself this question, then this article is for you.
 Before we get into the subject of this article, here is a page on best Bluetooth headphones for 2020.

 Audio extension cables do not reduce Sound Quality